Gradient-based Bi-level Optimization for Deep Learning: A Survey: Definition

+We use $\eta$ to represent the learning rate adopted by the inner-level optimization.
+Employing these notations, we present the mathematical expression for the bi-level optimization problem as follows:

-The inner level problem in Eq.~(\ref{eq: 2}) builds the relation between the $\boldsymbol{\phi}$ and $\boldsymbol{\theta}$.
+The inner level problem in Eq.~(\ref{eq: 2}) serves as a constraint and builds the relation between the $\boldsymbol{\phi}$ and $\boldsymbol{\theta}$.
 Here we use the $\arg\min$ form in Eq.~(\ref{eq: 2}) but note that the inner level task can be extended to some equation constraints as we will further illustrate in Section~\ref{task formulation}.
 In the nature of neural networks, one can use gradient descent to estimate $\boldsymbol{\theta}^*(\boldsymbol{\phi})$.
-Moreover, by leveraging the relation built in Eq.~(\ref{eq: 2}), the outer level computes the hypergradient $\frac{d \mathcal{L}^{out}}{d \boldsymbol{\phi}}$ to update the outer variable $\boldsymbol{\phi}$.
-This is called as \textit{gradient-based bi-level optimization}.
-In other words, one can think of the outer variable $\boldsymbol{\phi}$ as the decision variable of the leader-level objective and the inner variable $\boldsymbol{\theta}$ as the decision variable of the follower-level objective in the Stackelberg game~\cite{von2010market}.
+The outer level problem acts as the main optimization problem and computes the hypergradient $\frac{d \mathcal{L}^{out}}{d \boldsymbol{\phi}}$ to update the outer variable $\boldsymbol{\phi}$ by leveraging the relation built in Eq.~(\ref{eq: 2}),

-When extended to the multi-task scenario to extract meta knowledge on $\rm{M}$ different tasks, the above formulation can be rewritten as:
+This is called \textit{gradient-based bi-level optimization}.
+When extended to the multi-task scenario to extract meta-knowledge on ${M}$ different tasks, the above formulation can be rewritten as: